Integrating Reward Maximization and Population Estimation: Sequential Decision-Making for Internal Revenue Service Audit Selection: Introduction

 Second, we compare this approach to $\epsilon$-greedy and optimism-based approaches, where a model-based population estimate is used.
 We find that model-based approaches are biased absent substantial reliance on $\epsilon$, but low in variance.
 Surprisingly, we find that greedy approaches perform well in terms of reward, reinforcing findings by~\citet{bietti2018contextual} and \citet{bastani2021mostly}.
 But we find the bias from population estimates in the greedy regime to be substantial.
-These biases are greatly reduced even with small amounts of random exploration.
+These biases are greatly reduced even with small amounts of random exploration, but the lack of unbiasedness guarantees make them unacceptable for many public policy settings.

 Third, we show that more reward-optimal approaches tend to sample high-income earners versus low-income earners.
 And more reward-optimal approaches tend to audit fewer tax returns that yield no change (a reward close to 0).
-This reinforces the importance of reducing the amount of unnecessary exploration, which would place audit burdens on compliant taxpayers.
-Appendix~\ref{app:ethics} details other ethical and societal considerations taken into account with this work.
+This reinforces the importance of reducing the amount of unnecessary exploration, which would place audit burdens on compliant taxpayers. \ifarxiv Appendix~\ref{app:ethics} \else Appendix D \fi details other ethical and societal considerations taken into account with this work.

 Fourth, we show that model errors are heteroskedastic, resulting in more audits of high-income earners by optimism-based methods, but not yielding greater rewards.\footnote{We note that it is possible that these stem from measurement limitations in the high income space~\cite{guyton2021tax}.}